hapax/hapax.github.io/assets/simple-physics.md

 [draw circuits](https://en.wikipedia.org/wiki/Mechanical%E2%80%93electrical_analogies)
 to solve mechanics problems.
-We are bound by convention and familiarity to the typical use case, but there's usually something cooler just around the corner.
+We are bound by convention and familiarity to the typical use case, but there's often something remarkable just around the corner.

-There are other myths in play here, for instance, that the only real tool is calculus and its tributaries, and before they master these dark arts, students must settle for the weakest possible caricatures of natural law and physical reasoning.
+Other myths are at play here, for instance, that the only real tool is calculus and its tributaries, and before students master these dark arts, they must settle for the weakest possible caricatures of natural law and physical reasoning.
 This assertion is nonsense, as the examples above conclusively demonstrate.
-Similarly, application and experiment are often deemed too difficult for quantitative treatment, although they are the lifeblood of the physical sciences.
+Similarly, application and experiment are often deemed too difficult for quantitative treatment, though they are the lifeblood of the physical sciences.
 Once again, this is just plain false!